 Contrary to what an insurance adjuster tells you, it may in your best interest to reach a reasonable settlement agreement.
 An experienced personal injury lawyer can tell you what a fair and reasonable settlement amount is for your case.
 That said, an injury victim shouldn’t accept just any offer laid in front of them.
 Often insurance companies will attempt to toss out what seems to be a fair figure, but will not, in the end, cover related medical expenses or any lost earnings accrued while you were recuperating.

 If the insurance company fails to provide a fair settlement offer, your personal injury lawyer may advise you to take your case to court.

 The Civil Court Experience

 Once you have taken the steps to litigate, you may feel as if the wheels of justice are turning a bit slowly.
 Hang in there.
-A large portion of the process will involve filing of motions, interviewing potential witnesses and talking with experts.
-This will all help in building the kind of solid personal injury case where the judge or jury finds in your favor.
+A substantial portion of the process will involve filing motions, interviewing potential witnesses and talking with experts.
+This will all help in building a solid personal injury case where the judge or jury finds in your favor.

-Your personal injury attorney will also spend a large portion of his or her time:
+Your personal injury attorney will also spend a lot of his or her time:

-- Speaking with forensic experts in regards to the scientific aspects of your case
+- Speaking with forensic experts about the scientific aspects of your case

 - Ferreting out medical files and records that strengthen your case

 - Filing motions and complaints on your behalf

 One of the biggest first steps of your personal injury case will be to file your initial complaint.
 Your complaint will outline the particulars of your case, what you are seeking in damages and why.
 The defendant must answer your complaint with a “plea,” or response, within a specified time period.